xebialabs-community/xl-repo-linker/README.md

 ------------

 When you reproduced some issue in XL Deploy and you want to share your environment with somebody else this tool will be helpful for you.
-Central point of communication of `snapshots` is Jira.
-When you prepared your environment you just need to enter an issue number and press `Export` button.
-As easy as that is required from the part who wants to import it - enter issue number and press `Import` button.
+Central point of communication of `snapshots` are Jira and Google Drive, also you can collect your snapshots on your local computer.
+When you prepared your environment you need to export it by using command line or chrome extension.
+Currently Chrome Extension supports only Jira, for other modes you need to use command line tool.
+In coming releases you can do it in both ways.

 To setup XL Repo Linker you need to install 2 parts of application: npm module as a server and Chrome extension as a client.